so don't sit back and watch the days go by

 I did things ass backwards.
 After I finished the race I went to the hotel, took a shower and only then I went to pick up my stuff from transition and the day bag.
 Then it was to say thank you and have my beer to celebrate the team's accomplishment and then a drink to celebrate my birthday 🙂

-I was so tired that I was aand went back to my room before the after peaty really got started...
+I was so tired that I was a party-pooper and went back to my room before the after peaty really got started...
 I was in bed by 8(!) and only woke up once before actually waking up a little after 5am on Monday where the picture below was taken as I haven't gotten my medal yet (apparently I took so long in finishing that they had ran out 🙂 ) so my friend let me borrow his for the picture.

 There's alway something to take away as lessons learned.
 The list is much shorter than I thought it'd be...
 I think I'm finally learning.